steen3d/beginner-javascript/Notes_Module08.md

 If you pass an object to a function when you change the data in that function it changes the data for the external object

+## Maps

+setting a map with myMap.myProperty will not add it to the [[Entries]] keys can be any type
+Key properties maintain order

+you can loop over all entries on a map with forOf(gives property and value) or forEach

+Destructuring lets you create variables of map items Can't put methods into maps

+JSON.stringify(person); - converts object to text
+JSON.parse({'some json'})

+JSON does not understand maps yet - you have to convert to an object first, which is tricky

+## Arrays
+see array-cs.html

+Item, Index
+Item can be any type
+Array.isArray(names); - lets you know if it's an array - array is just an object in js const myArray = []; array literal notation array.length is not zero based myArray[array.length - 1] - will get you the last item
+mutable: perform mutations ie. changes the original data. - array.reverse() will change the data
+immutable: create a new array with modifications - array.slice returns the result without modifying the data

+slice - specify range to get - will not get last item array.slice with no end number provided will just get the rest of the array.

+splice - mutable - removes a number of items. index provided + provided number to remove

+## Static Methods

+More Array Cardio the JS30 course

+Static method vs method on object

+Array(Capital A) has a lot of methods for working on arrays, but is not a part of the actual array object - these are static methods

+Array.from creates an array from an object with a length

+Instance Methods exist on every array